Automated Red Light Enforcement Program

 - After this review, you may present your defense to the Administrative Law Judge through: your own testimony, the testimony of witnesses, a sworn affidavit, and other evidence (such as photos, invoices, receipts, etc.).
 You are expected to bring all of your witnesses and evidence with you to your hearing.

-- After reviewing all evidence, the Administrative Law Judge will issue a verbal Determination of Liability.
-You will receive a written Notice of Determination of Liability in the mail.
+- If, after reviewing all evidence and you are found liable, the Administrative Law Judge will issue a verbal Determination of Liability.
+You will receive a written Notice of Determination of Liability in the mail as well.

 What If I Am Found Liable?